-The fellowship launched in 2019, with the goal of bringing increased access, community impact, and visibility to four Oregon-based artists.
+The fellowship launched in 2019, with the goal of bringing increased access, community impact, and visibility to Oregon-based artists.
 The second fellowship cohort, announced in 2021, aimed to support artists who were at a pivotal moment or inflection point in their careers, where the fellowship could provide meaningful impact over the two-year term.
-In addition to the four fellows, eight finalists each receive $10,000 in support of their work.
+In addition to the four fellows, eight finalists each received $10,000 in support of their work.

 Eligibility and Selection

 Artists of all mediums are encouraged to apply, including writers, filmmakers, visual artists, multimedia artists, culture bearers, and performance artists.
 Eligibility requirements include the following:

 At least five years of professional practice in an artistic discipline or combination of disciplines